Plein Air Landscape Painting with Mark Fennell - 1st & 2nd June 2020

 - Sketching easel, pochade box and/or tripod.

-- Brush cleaner - cheap low odour thinners or white spirit and a kitchen roll or rags, a portable stainless steel washer pot for cleaning your brushes in, a carrier bag for dirty tissues and rags, a roll of masking tape.
+- Kitchen roll or rags, a portable stainless steel washer pot for cleaning your brushes in, a carrier bag for dirty tissues and rags, a roll of masking tape.

 - Seat or stool if you prefer to sit whilst painting.